-In the summer of 2003, Mr. Larry Nichols near Campbellsville in south central Ten- nessee contacted the author of this website to report artifacts he had found on his property.
-The similarity of his material to that at Day's Knob is unmistakable, and seemed at the time to be remarkable considering the distance.
-The immediate and most striking resemblance is in the small bird-shaped implements, ubiquitous at both sites.
-There are some differences due to the lithic materials used: The Nichols artifacts are made of the local chert, which provides for a sharper and more durable tool, but is less malleable, not allowing quite as fine a detailing.
-For example, most of the explicit bird forms at Day's Knob include an eye at the appropriate location; many at the Nichols site have this, but not as consistently.
+In the summer of 2003 Mr. Larry Nichols near Campbellsville in south central Ten- nessee contacted the author of this website to report artifacts he had found on his property, mentioning the unmistakable similarity of his material to that at Day's Knob.
+The immediate and most striking resemblance is in the small bird-shaped implements ubiquitous at both sites, some differences being due to the lithic materials used: the Nichols artifacts are made of the local chert, which provides for a sharper and more durable tool, but is less malleable, not allowing quite as fine a detailing.
+For example, most of the explicit bird forms at Day's Knob include an eye at the appropriate location; some at the Nichols site have this, but not as consistently.
 Essentially, these are the same tools.

 Below: Small tools at Day's Knob left, at Nichols find site right:

 In itself, the seemingly obsessive incorporation of the bird form into even the smallest tools strongly suggests that the people occupying both Day's Knob and the Nichols site were of the same culture.
 But the similarities by no means end at that point.
 Sig- nificant among many other features common to both locations are the bird figures fashioned of clay.